4 Best Tennis Racquets for Control (2022)

 This racquet’s stiffness, or RA rating, is around 68 after strung and combined with the perimeter weighting system, which provides this racquet with super stability throughout the game.

-This Pro Staff RF 97 is the ideal racquet for stability.
+This Wilson Pro Staff RF 97 is the ideal racquet for stability.
 Without a doubt, stability is one of the best features of this racquet.

 TopSpin